SimplexCC/sell-docs/source/includes/_sell-txn-flow.md

 ## Money Changes Hands ##

 After Simplex has approved the transaction it is time for crypto and fiat money to change hands.
-Simplex instructs you to send the cryptocurrencies by creating a blockchain transaction.
+Simplex instructs you to send the cryptocurrency by creating a blockchain transaction.

-Once Simplex detects that blockchain transaction it verifies that the amount is correct (or else the cryptocurrencies are returned --- a "refund") and then sends the fiat money to your end-user.
+Once Simplex detects that blockchain transaction it verifies that the amount is correct (or else the cryptocurrency is returned --- a refund) and then sends the fiat money to your end-user.

 Both your end-user and you are notified at this point, and the transaction is finalized.